apollographql/apollo/docs/source/platform/schema-validation.md

 #### Type extensions

-These changes add a type to an existing union or interface.
+These changes add a type to an existing union or interface in your graph.
 If an operation is actively using an element of the union or interface, it could receive and unexpected result when updated depending on the fragment spreads requested.

 <ul>
   <li id="TYPE_ADDED_TO_UNION">